DO2-Momo/Documentation/docs/PKGDOCS.md

 # Video

 ### `gstreamer`
-The multimedia framework gstreamer makes it simple to create multimedia apps.
+The multimedia framework gstreamer makes it simple to make multimedia apps.
 <br/>

 ### `gstreamer-plugins-good`
 The package is  a collection of GStreamer plugins that offer top-notch multimedia functionality.
 <br/>

 ### `x264`